harpocrates/corrode/src/Language/Rust/Corrode/C.md

 The type of an initializer expression is compatible with the type of the object it's initializing if either:

-- Both have structure type and they're the same `struct`,
+- Both have structure type and they're the same `struct` or `union`,
 - Or neither have structure type.

 In the latter case we don't check what type they are, because we can